 Instead of dwelling in the terror of what the end could and might look like for you and everyone you care about, use it as motivation to live your life to the fullest.
 The knowledge that every day really could be your last is a positive when you use it to make sure you do what you want to do with your life (or don’t want to do) and remember to tell a loved one or friend how you feel about them.
 Lastly, a lot of children ask me if I felt afraid even though I was so brave.
 To all of them, I said the same thing: having courage doesn’t mean you’re afraid.
 Being brave is when you keep going despite the fact that you are afraid.
-Next, learn about the steps you can take to heal from a traumatic experience.
+Next, read about the questions that people still have about 9/11.

 Helaina Hovitz Regal is an editor, writer, and author of the memoir After 9/11.